 Karin Schwab suffered from migraines for 10 years, until she found relief at a local pain clinic.

 The headaches began after Karin Schwab turned 40.
 They struck as often as twice a week, lasted for half a day or more and felt like “knives stabbing” at her forehead.
 The Sharon, Ont.-based homemaker had to lie down with her eyes closed to block out light until the pain dissipated.
 Her GP diagnosed her with migraines, after a CT scan ruled out other potential ailments.
 On his advice, Schwab cut out certain food groups including caffeine, chocolate and dairy—all to no avail.
 Then she tracked weather changes, and discovered that the migraines clustered in the spring and fall when temperature fluctuations were frequent and dramatic.
+(A naturopath weighs in on the causes of headache and migraine pain.)
 For the next 10 years, she learned to live with the chronic condition, and took a prescription migraine medication as needed.

 The breaking point

 “I was sick and tired of taking medication,” says Schwab.
 “Some weeks in the spring or fall, I was taking it five times a week.”
 These medications can help if it’s a headache you’re dealing with.

 To find a new way to alleviate her migraines.